! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to navigation

 Many people are surprised to learn that, subject to very few exceptions, marital fault does not play a role in the determination of alimony.

 Because every case is different and every family is different, some factors deserve greater weight in particular cases than others.
 The most commonly considered factors tend to be the duration of the marriage, the disparity in the parties' incomes, the age of the parties, and the standard of living enjoyed during the marriage.
+A Family Focused Legal Solutions divorce attorney will guide you through the process.

 Child support in New Jersey is determined by a formula utilized by all attorneys and judges, called the New Jersey Child Support Guidelines.
 Over the years, the formula has become so detailed and comprehensive that almost everyone uses a software program to perform the calculations rather than attempting to do it by hand.